michaeltreat/michaeltreat/README.md

 ### Hi there 👋

+My name is Michael Treat!
+I recently left Microsoft after three years working on the Internet Explorer and Edge Browsers!
+I got to work on areas such as Network, Navigation, Downloads, Security Zones, Infastructure, Layout, and DOM Tree Rendering!
+It was an amazing immersive experience for me and I learned so much from it.

+I'm currently looking for a role as a software engineer working on web applications.

 <!--
 **michaeltreat/michaeltreat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.